kamyarinfinity/trajectory/README.md

-trajectory
+Trajectory
 ==========

 No one can be told what is trajectory.
 You should find out yourself.
+The project is about to start.
+Keep watching.